 With that in mind, Link’s Awakening begs the question: “What does it mean to exist?”
 For Link, existence is ending the dream and returning to his world.
 For Marin, existence is finding a way off the island in order to see the world.
 For Koholint’s inhabitants, existence is staying put and preserving the status quo.
 For the Wind Fish, the catalyst of the dream, existence is waking up and moving on since, as he puts it, “It be the nature of dreams to end.”

 The only common thread linking everyone’s interpretation of existence together is the sheer fragility of it.
-Link actively works towards heading the dream; Marin doesn’t want to be confined by Koholint forever; the Nightmares outright warn Link that his actions will destroy the island; and the Wind Fish explicitly recognizes Koholint’s time as up.
+Link actively works towards heading the dream; Marin doesn’t want to be confined by Koholint forever; the Nightmares outright warn Link that his actions will destroy the island, and the Wind Fish explicitly recognizes Koholint’s time as up.

 It’s surprising just how much tact Link’s Awakening applies to its premise considering how easy it would have been for the story to just write off Koholint as nothing more than a “dream.”
 The narrative’s existential themes are potent and consistent from start to finish with both the gameplay and script taking time to flesh out the game’s concept of reality.
 As far as Link’s Awakening, the dream is unquestionably real.
 Koholint Island is a tangible world where the villagers have lives, hopes, and dreams.
 Of course, it’s revealed near the end of the game that the villagers can’t even remember their earlier lives, but does that make their time within the dream any less real?

-The answer Link’s Awakening poses to said question is a resound “no.” The lives of the villagers are clearly valuable if only because Link can go out of his way to help them.
+The answer Link’s Awakening poses to said question is a resounding “no.” The lives of the villagers are clearly valuable if only because Link can go out of his way to help them.
 On top of just frequently interacting with the residents of Koholint and assisting them as part of the main plot, Link’s Awakening introduces the series’ first trading sequence.
 It goes without saying that there is a material is a material reward for the player in completing the trading sequence, but it’s a gameplay factor that adds inherent merit to the concept that the villagers’ lives have meaning.

-Even after Link and, by extension, the player learn that the island will disappear upon waking the Wind Fish, Link will still be tasked with rescuing Marin, implying that, even in the face of existential extinction, life is still worth protecting.
-A less attentive player could see this as a disconnect between between the gameplay and story, but it’s actually quite thematically cohesive.
+Even after Link and, by extension, the player learns that the island will disappear upon waking the Wind Fish, Link will still be tasked with rescuing Marin, implying that, even in the face of existential extinction, life is still worth protecting.
+A less attentive player could see this as a disconnect between the gameplay and story, but it’s actually quite thematically cohesive.

 With every line of dialogue, Link’s Awakening’s script works in favor of presenting the fragility, and value, of existence in all forms.
 Koholint Island may not have had a past before the dream, but it has a future within the dream.
 Life has to begin somewhere and, regardless of its status as a dream, life advances on Koholint Island.
 Marin has a character arc; villagers get lost or explore; and culture is shared through song, text, and performance.
 Characters outright have feelings for one another and have children.
 Koholint Island is as alive as Hyrule.
 If anything, Koholint Island is more alive than any depiction of Hyrule prior.